What is professional liability insurance?

 - Copyright infringement

-Many small business owners who provide tech services to clients will purchase both of these policies to cover a range of risks.
+Many small business owners who provide services to clients will purchase both of these policies to cover a range of risks.

 How much does professional liability insurance cost?